Hybrid divide-and-conquer approach for tree search algorithms: Background

-Since it is a disjunction, a clause $C \in F$ evaluates to true (1) on a (partial) assignment $\vec{x}$, i.e, $\models C_{\vec{x}}$, if at least one of the literals in $C$ attains the value true (1) according to $\vec{x}$.
-A formula $F$ evaluates to true on an assignment $\vec{x}$, i.e.~$\models F_{\vec x}$, if all its clauses evaluate to true on this partial assignment.
+Since it is a disjunction, a clause $C \in F$ evaluates to true (1) on a (partial) assignment $\vec{x}$, if at least one of the literals in $C$ attains the value true (1) according to $\vec{x}$.
+A formula $F$ evaluates to true on an assignment $\vec{x}$, i.e.~$F_{\vec x} = 1$, if all its clauses evaluate to true on this partial assignment.
 Note that to determine the formula evaluates to true on some (partial) assignment, the assignment has to fix of at least one variable per clause of $F$, i.e.~the assignment should be linear in the number of variables.
 On the other hand, a formula can evaluate to false (0) on very sparse partial assignments: it suffices that the given partial assignment renders any of the clauses false by setting $k$ variables, i.e.~a constant amount.
-In such a case, we will say the partial assignment \emph{establishes a contradiction}.
+In such a case, we say that the partial assignment \emph{establishes a contradiction}.
 This is the equivalent of saying that the constraint formula is \emph{inconsistent}.

-We can equate a formula with its set of clauses, and we will say a formula $F$ is a sub-formula of $G$ if the set of clauses of $F$ is a subset of the set of clauses of $G$.
-Formulas can be restricted by setting some of the values.
-Given a partial assignment $\vec{x}$,\footnote{Here we imagine $\vec{x}$ to either be a set of pairs of variables, with a chosen assignment, or, a sequence of $n$ elements in the set $\{0,1, \ast\}$, where $\ast$ means the corresponding variable is not assigned.
-The exact model to represent partial objects is not relevant for the moment. } with $F_{| \vec{x}}$ we denote the formula obtained by setting the variables in $F$ to the values specified in the partial assignment.
+Given a partial assignment $\vec{x}\in \{0,1, \ast\}^n$, we denote with $F_{| \vec{x}}$ the subfunction of $F$ restricted to that assignment.
+This subfunction can also be obtained by setting the variables in the formula $F$ to the values specified in the partial assignment.
 For CNF formulas this means the following: for an assigned variable $x_j$, for every clause of $F$ where $x_j$ appears as a literal (of some polarity), and the setting of $x_j$ renders the corresponding literal true, that clause is dropped in $F_{| \vec{x}}$.
 For every clause of $F$ where $x_j$ appears as a literal (of some polarity), and the setting of $x_j$ renders the corresponding literal false, that literal is removed from the corresponding clause.
+Finally, an assignment $\vec{x}$ that establishes a contradiction introduces an \emph{empty clause}, i.e.~$\emptyset \in F_{|\vec{x}}$, whereas a satisfying assignment $\vec{y}$ yields an \emph{empty formula}, i.e.~$F_{|\vec{y}} = \emptyset$.
+We will call such formulas, where some variables have been fixed ($F_{|\vec{x}})$, \concept{restricted formulas}, and say that $F_{|\vec{x}}$ is a restriction of $F$ by the partial assignment $\vec{x}$.
+We will also use a similar notation for setting literals to true.
+Given a literal $l \in \{x_i, \bar{x}_i\}$ we write $F_{| l}$ for the restricted formula given by $F$ with the value of the variable $x_i$ set such as to render $l$ true.